MarcusBarnes/islandora_compound_batch/README.md

 ## Introduction

 This module extends the Islandora batch framework to provide a Drush option to ingest compound objects.
-Currently, only compound objects that have a "flat" structure are supported.
+Currently, only batches of compound objects that have a "flat" structure are supported.
 In other words, batches of compound objects whose children do not contain other children:

 ```
 batch_directory/